hujhax/austin-improv-wiki/Troupes/Dumbasses.md

 [[Marcus Hysmith]] and [[Performers/Luis Salinas|Luis Salinas]] play a couple of well-meaning guys who attempt to carry out tasks that require intelligence and/or skill, while possessing neither.

 ## History
-Dumbasses formed in [[The Institution Theater]]'s master class during one of instructor [[Performers/Asaf Ronen|Asaf Ronen]]'s "Duo Days."
+Dumbasses formed in [[Theatres/The Institution Theater|The Institution Theater]]'s master class during one of instructor [[Performers/Asaf Ronen|Asaf Ronen]]'s "Duo Days."
 Given about 10 minutes to come up with a format, Marcus and Luis decided to play a couple of idiots.
 Everyone loved them, so they became a performing troupe, appearing regularly on the Institution's stage.

 ## Media
 ### Videos